-- Using children's misconceptions as a learning point. - Worked examples e.g. 'Put an adjective into your story here \ to improve the description of the setting', as an initial scaffold. - Referring to the steps to success on the learning ticket e.g. 'check you have used commas in your list'. - Reminders e.g. 'remember that fractions have to be equal parts'. - Challenges e.g. 'convince me that plants have roots'.
+- Using children's misconceptions as a learning point. - Worked examples e.g. 'Put an adjective into your story here \ to improve the description of the setting', as an initial scaffold. - Referring to the steps to success from the lesson e.g. 'check you have used commas in your list'. - Reminders e.g. 'remember that fractions have to be equal parts'. - Challenges e.g. 'convince me that plants have roots'.